firesync-org/firesync/README.md

 #### List and Creating Documents

-Once you're logged in you can list the docs your user has access to:
+Once the user is logged in you can list the docs the user has access to:

 ```tsx
 firesync.getUserRoles().then(({ user: { roles } }) => {